KingricharVD/astra/doc/Technical-description-of-the-implementation-of-a-distributed-file-storage.md

       on his account (as was done for ordinary master notes).
 It is enough to have s GB of free disk space (s in the current implementation is a constant network parameter that is the same for all PMNs).

-    - A user of any lux network node may request to add multiple copies of his file(s) to the PMN network for a time-based fee.
+    - A user of any astra network node may request to add multiple copies of his file(s) to the PMN network for a time-based fee.
 For this, a user needs to create a transaction of a certain type that stores the address of the node that created the request, which will not be added to the blockchain but will be transmitted over the network in the same way as normal transactions.